Originally published: August 8, 2018.

 To compile your solution, use the command line.
 VS Code has a nice built in command line that can be shown or hidden by typing

 ~ in the editor.
-By default on Windows this will open up power shell, but an be changed to command prompt in the settings.
+By default on Windows this will open up PowerShell.

-Make sure the command prompt is in the directory containing the .sln file.
-To build your project using a custom profile, type:If using Command Prompt
+Make sure the prompt is in the directory containing the .sln file.
+First restore your nuget packages, then build your project using a custom profile:PowerShell / Command Prompt

 Tips and Tricks

-Here are a few of my favorite tips that might aid in use of VS Code when working with large projects.
+Here are a few of my favorite tips that might aid in use of VS Code.

 e and then start typing to quickly switch between files.
 It's a huge time-saver to avoid navigating the giant file tree, or having to hunt and peck for an open tab.